 Mia’s collection of Asian art comprises some 16,800 objects ranging from ancient pottery and bronzes to works by contemporary artists, with nearly every Asian culture represented.
 Areas of particular depth include the arts of China, Japan, and Korea.

 Specific subsets and highlights of these collections rival the holdings of museums across the globe.
+The museum’s holdings of ancient textile, lacquer wares and hardwood furniture comprise one of the largest and best collections in the West.
 For its stylistic diversity and condition, Mia’s collection of ancient Chinese bronze is typically considered one of the nation’s top collections of its kind.
 Important examples include a famous vessel in the form of an owl, superb silver inlaid works, and many other outstanding vessels from the Shang and Zhou dynasties (c.
-18th–3rd century BCE).
+17th–3rd century BCE).
 Mia’s Japanese collection has outstanding concentrations of Buddhist sculpture, woodblock prints, paintings, lacquer, works of bamboo, and ceramics, and is particularly rich in works from the Edo period (1610–1868).

 The museum’s commitment to Asian art is also evident in the sheer volume of space devoted to its display.
 At present, Asian art occupies an impressive 20 percent (32,200 sq. ft.) of the total display space (161,000 sq. ft.) for art at Mia.
 The permanent display space for Japanese art is the largest in the Western world, with 15 galleries spanning more than 10,000 square feet.